What is Ketamine?

-Ketamine is a strong tranquillizer and anaesthetic used on animals.
+Ketamine is a strong tranquilliser and anaesthetic used on animals and humans.
+Ketamine has become more common in Ireland as a drug in party settings.
 It can be swallowed as a tablet or snorted as a powder.
 Sometimes it comes as a liquid.
+Depending on how you take it, the effects generally start within a few minutes and last 1-3 hours.
 There have been reports of Ketamine being used in Ecstasy pills (sometimes called a Calvin Klein).

 Also known as: Special K, K, ket, super K, vitamin K,